Cocoa bean: Environmental impact

 The relative poverty of many cocoa farmers means that environmental consequences such as deforestation are given little significance.
 For decades, cocoa farmers have encroached on virgin forest, mostly after the felling of trees by logging companies.
 This trend has decreased as many governments and communities are beginning to protect their remaining forested zones.
 However, deforestation due to cocoa production is still a major concern in parts of West Africa.
 In Côte d'Ivoire and Ghana, barriers to land ownership have led migrant workers and farmers without financial resources to buy land to illegally expand their cocoa farming in protected forests.
 Many cocoa farmers in this region continue to prioritize expansion of their cocoa production, which often leads to deforestation.

 Sustainable agricultural practices such as utilizing cover crops to prepare the soil before planting and intercropping cocoa seedlings with companion plants can support cocoa production and benefit the farm ecosystem.
 Prior to planting cocoa, leguminous cover crops can improve the soil nutrients and structure, which are important in areas where cocoa is produced due to high heat and rainfall which can diminish soil quality.
 Plantains are often intercropped with cocoa to provide shade to young seedlings and improve drought resilience of the soil.
 If the soil lacks essential nutrients, compost or animal manure can improve soil fertility and help with water retention.

-In general, the use of chemical fertilizers and pesticides by cocoa farmers is limited.
-When cocoa bean prices are high, farmers may invest in their crops, leading to higher yields which, in turn tends to result in lower market prices and a renewed period of lower investment.

 While governments and NGOs have made efforts to help cocoa farmers in Ghana and Côte d'Ivoire sustainably improve crop yields, many of the educational and financial resources provided are more readily available to male farmers versus female farmers.
 Access to credit is important for cocoa farmers, as it allows them to implement sustainable practices, such as agroforestry, and provide a financial buffer in case disasters like pest or weather patterns decrease crop yield.

 Cocoa production is likely to be affected in various ways by the expected effects of global warming.
 Specific concerns have been raised concerning its future as a cash crop in West Africa, the current centre of global cocoa production.
 If temperatures continue to rise, West Africa could simply become unfit to grow the beans.
+The International Center for Tropical Agriculture warned in a paper published in 2013 that Ghana and Côte d'Ivoire, the world's two top cocoa growers, will experience a decline in suitable areas for cocoa production as global temperatures rise by up to 2 °C by 2050.

+Climate change, coupled with pests, poor soil health, and the demand for sustainable cocoa, has led to a rapid decline in cocoa productivity, resulting in reduced income for smallholder cocoa farmers.
+Severe droughts have led to soil fertility decline, causing a decrease in yields, and resulting in some farmers abandoning cocoa production.

 Cocoa beans also have a potential to be used as a bedding material in farms for cows.
 Using cocoa bean husks in bedding material for cows may contribute to udder health (less bacterial growth) and ammonia levels (lower ammonia levels on bedding).